CheikhM/Parking/README.md

-# Parking
+# Parking َapplication
+# Coded By CHEIKH EL MOCTAR Mohamed Yehdhih

-A distributed Parking application using CORBA with java
+A distributed application for cars parking using CORBA build java

 It's an academic project that represent an implementation of CORBA using java